slingr-stack/pandadoc-package/README.md

 ## Configuration

-Before configuring the package you will need to create an application in PandaDoc:
+Before configuring the package, you will need to create an application in PandaDoc:

 https://app.pandadoc.com/developers/

-Once you have your application you will be able to configure the package.
+Once you have your application, you will be able to configure the package.

 ### Client ID